Earth Overshoot Day

 The inward spiral shows how humans have progressively used more of Earth's resources than the planet can regenerate.
 Earth's ability to regenerate consumed resources now lasts only about 57% as long as in 1971.

 Humans' overconsumption of Earth's resources has grown progressively over decades.

 Earth Overshoot Day (EOD) is the calculated calendar date on which humanity's resource consumption for the year exceeds Earth's capacity to regenerate those resources that year.
-In 2025, it fell on 24 July.
+In 2026, it falls on July 30.
 The term "overshoot" represents the level by which human population's demand overshoots the sustainable amount of biological resources regenerated on Earth.
 When viewed through an economic perspective, the annual Earth Overshoot Day represents the day by which the planet's annual regenerative budget is spent, and humanity enters environmental deficit spending.
 Earth Overshoot Day is calculated by dividing the world biocapacity (the amount of natural resources regenerated by Earth that year), by the world ecological footprint (humanity's consumption of Earth's natural resources for that year), and multiplying by 365 (366 in leap years), the number of days in a year: